yonush/picoXpander/README.md

 ### Breakout & passthrough board

-This board can either be attach to the driver board or between the driver baord and another board.
+This board can either be attach to the driver board or between the driver board and another board.
 It provides the IO passthrough but also a header to allow you to attach dupont leads.
 A small breadboard is also attached to let you add components not found on the fixed function boards.

 *Design currently under development.

 ### Multiple sensor board

-This baord contains several common sensors and a a couple of RGB LEDS
+This board contains several common sensors and a a couple of RGB LEDs

 Sensor list
 - Light sensor
 - Sound
 - Temperature
-- Humidty
+- Humidity
 - Motion
 - Pressure